 For fans of Richard Russo and Stewart O’Nan comes a frank and funny debut novel about the workaday world of an unassuming carpet installer

-Frank “Ace” Renzetti has been installing carpet for forty years, working the upscale neighborhoods of Philadelphia’s Main Line.
+Frank “Ace” Renzetti has been installing carpet for over forty years, working the upscale neighborhoods of Philadelphia’s Main Line.
 At a time when he should be considering retirement, Frank takes on one of the biggest—and strangest—jobs of his career.
 The house is owned by a volatile and eccentric divorcee, its rooms teeming with weary contractors, many of whom have been on the job for months.
 A pampered dog regularly sabotages everyone’s work, and the general contractor patrols the site as if it’s the border.

 Amid this week-long circus, Frank’s body starts to fail him, and when he loses both his helpers to a drug bust, he is left to complete the job by himself on one good leg.
 Desperate, he poaches a day-laborer from his competitor and finds that the young, paperless El Salvadoran has a way with carpet and just might be the future of the trade.
 As the physical challenges of the job mount, the fate of Frank’s business, and, with that, the fate of his blue-collar genius, become increasingly uncertain.